Tuesday, October 19, 2010

 And, it might be a while before TSA gets the memo, judging by this, but I expect it will eventually.

 I'm really glad to see this development.
 The practice of trying to prohibit photography of public buildings from public spaces is intensely irrational, and just the kind of mindlessness that causes people to question the legitimacy of security measures in general.
 Not to mention that it's impossible, what with Google Street View and such.
-And, of course, you can take your own photos all day long without being molested so long as you're discrete about it; I've done it all over the world without a problem.
+And, of course, you can take your own photos all day long without being molested so long as you're discreet about it; I've done it all over the world without a problem.

 Some terrorist groups have indeed conducted formal surveillance of targets, to include photography, but the idea of the camera-snapping terrorist is really more of a movie plot device than an actual threat.